andreas-grimm/GD-BASIC/doc/BASIC.md

 | A + non A = 1 | A (non)A = 0 |

 #### Strings
 Strings are lists of characters.
-In `GD-BASIC`, even single characters are representated as strings.
+In `GD-BASIC`, even single characters are represented as strings.
 To mark the border of strings, each string is surrounded by quotation marks (`"`).

 Allowed operations for strings are:
 - `==` - compares two strings
-- `+` - concatinates two strings
+- `+` - concatenates two strings
 - `[]` - retrieves a single character in a string:

       10 A$ = "Test"